Nassau Hall: Name

-When the building was constructed in 1754, the college's board wanted to name it after Jonathan Belcher, the chosen royal governor of New Jersey, but he graciously declined, preferring it to be dedicated "to the immortal memory of the glorious King William III," who hailed from the Dutch House of Orange-Nassau.
+When the building was constructed in 1754, the college's board wanted to name it after Jonathan Belcher, the royal governor of New Jersey, but he declined, preferring it to be dedicated "to the immortal memory of the glorious King William III," who hailed from the Dutch House of Orange-Nassau.
 As a result, the building is known as Nassau Hall.

 History

 The New Jersey Legislature met for the first time in Nassau Hall on August 27, 1776.
 British forces occupied Nassau Hall in 1776, and the Continental Army attacked the building during the Battle of Princeton on January 3, 1777.
 Three cannonballs were fired at the building, but only two made contact.
-One glanced off the south side of the building; the damage can still be seen today.
-Another cannonball apocryphally flew through a window in the Faculty Room and "decapitated" a portrait of George II of Great Britain.
+One bounced off the south side of the building; the damage can still be seen today.
+Another cannonball reportedly flew through a window in the faculty room and "decapitated" a portrait of George II of Great Britain.
 The cannonball was said to have come from a gun in the artillery company commanded by Alexander Hamilton, who had been rejected by Princeton when he first came to the colonies.
 The result of the battle was a decisive Patriot victory, and Nassau Hall was retaken by the Americans.

 The Congress of the Confederation convened in Nassau Hall for a little more than four months (from June 30, 1783, to November 4, 1783).
 The normal location in Philadelphia, Pennsylvania had to be vacated because of a mutiny by Continental Army soldiers.
 Starting in 1869, each graduation class adds a new sprig of ivy to grow up the walls of the building.
 The first U.S. commemorative postage stamp printed on colored paper honored Nassau Hall on its bicentennial.
 It depicted a front view of Nassau Hall.
 It was denominated at the first class rate of 3 cents and was on orange paper.
 It was first issued at Princeton, New Jersey, on September 22, 1956.